Physiologically speaking, skin is your ultimate protector.

 Break up with makeup?

 Frightening ‘anti-aging’ concoctions can also be found in cosmetics.
-A recent episode of “The Doctors” features a this-is-your-face-on-drugs kind of reality montage chronicling the dreadful skin damage caused by constant makeup use.
+An episode of “The Doctors” features a this-is-your-face-on-drugs kind of reality montage chronicling the dreadful skin damage caused by constant makeup use.
 One of the doctors pimps out “botox maintenance” as a handy antidote (nightmare!), while another promotes the au naturel look and more “makeup-free days” (our prince charming…).

 Looking for a moderate compromise to beautify, not terrify?
 To extrapolate Michael Pollan’s famous maxim: Wear makeup.
 Not too much.
 Mostly nontoxic.
 And be sure to avoid these top offenders: